Introduction to Unified Streaming

 Flexibility.
 Changes can be made server side, without having to update devices or apps.

 On a technical level, the MP4 file Unified Remix creates references the original content (e.g. a URL).
 The new MP4 file has its own new timeline (hence there are no discontinuities).
 It also makes sure that the various source clips are correctly aligned and/or padded with e.g. audio silence frames to keep A/V sync.
+Like Unified Origin and Unified Packager, Unified Remix supports authentication when making requests to S3.

 To mitigate any potential interoperability issues its recommended the same version of Unified Remix is also used for Unified Origin or Unified Packager in any workflow.